anku580/Interview-Questions/JavaScript/Questions.md

 }
 else{
   do that
-} //if condition will run because 100=100 is considered
+} //if condition will run because 100=100 is considered,== doesnt look the data type though '100' is string

 // ===
 let id= '100';